mbagherian/CTTC/README.md

 2. Bagherian, M., et al., "Coupled matrix–matrix and coupled tensor–matrix completion methods for predicting drug–target interactions."
    Briefings in Bioinformatics 22, no. 2 (2021): 2161-2171, doi: [10.1093/bib/bbaa025](https://doi.org/10.1093/bib/bbaa025).
 3. Bagherian, M., "Tensor denoising via dual Schatten norms."
 Optimization Letters 18, no. 5 (2024): 1285-1301.
+Some MATLAB commandas have been used from the following refrence:
-4. Chen, Yi-Lei, Chiou-Ting Hsu, and Hong-Yuan Mark Liao.
+5. Chen, Yi-Lei, Chiou-Ting Hsu, and Hong-Yuan Mark Liao.
 "Simultaneous tensor decomposition and completion using factor priors."
    IEEE Transactions on Pattern Analysis and Machine Intelligence 36, no. 3 (2013): 577-591.

 ## Code Description